Jacques Teyssier: Life

-Since 1992 he lived with his partner Volker Beck, a German politician and one of the most famous gay activists in Germany.
+From 1992 Teyssier lived with his partner Volker Beck, a German politician and one of the most famous gay activists in Germany.
 They lived in Cologne, Paris and Berlin.
-In 2008 after 16 years of partnership they registered their partnership according to the German law.
-1977/8 he served in the French army as officer in the secret service of the airforce.
+In 2008, after 16 years of partnership, they registered their partnership according to the German law.
+1977–78 he served in the French army as officer in the secret service of the airforce.
 He studied at the Grande École de Management et de Commerce: EM Lyon – ESC in Lyon and worked for a German pharmaceutical company.
 He represented a pharmaceutical company in the Near East and was General Directeur of Madaus France.

 Teyssier took part in the Gay rights events in Warsaw, locally known as the "Parada Rowności" (Equality Parade) in 2005 and 2006 and also in Moscow in 2006 and 2007.
 He represented the LSVD on these events.

 Teyssier died of cancer in Berlin in 2009.

-Speaking from Moscow, Nikolai Alekseev, Moscow Pride Chief Organizer said about the death of Mr Teyssier: “It will be hard for me to return to Berlin without meeting him, seeing his smile and also quarrelling on our activism stories around a glass of wine.
+Speaking from Moscow, Nikolai Alekseev, Moscow Pride Chief Organizer said about the death ofTeyssier: “It will be hard for me to return to Berlin without meeting him, seeing his smile and also quarrelling on our activism stories around a glass of wine.
 Volker and Jacques were always very supportive of our work, not only in words, but also in their actions.
 I feel terribly sad”.
 “Jacques and Volker stood together against hatred, and in support of their LGBT brothers and sisters across the world.
 Jacques’ passion and spirit will be missed by the many friends and colleagues he made along the way,” said Chuck Wolfe, president and CEO of the Gay & Lesbian Victory Fund and Leadership Institute.

 A commemoration minute was held for him at the Human Rights Conference of the OutGames.
 The City of West Hollywood adjourned its Meeting on 17 August 2009 to honor the memory of Teyssier.